fatihoezdemir/AngryNerds/README.md

 After the installation, open configure and then open SDK Manager.
 You will need the following packages

-At the SDK Platform section , install at least one SDK Platform (e.g. android 10.0+) and the necessary system Images (click at show Package details)
+At the SDK Platform section , install at least one SDK Platform (e.g. android 10.0+) and the necessary system images (click at show Package details) if you want to use an emulator

 At the SDK Tools section, install all the listed packages
 ![a](/uploads/c43687852cada2008111934f6ccbb807/3e9ac3e4-5c3e-4eb3-a24c-1bd44697bd14.jpg)